EpiLink/EpiLink/docs/MaintainerGuide.md

   - ...
 ```

-Most of these should be familiar if you have ever used Discord embed.
+Most of these should be familiar if you have ever used Discord embeds before.
 You can remove elements you do not use (those that are marked with `# Optional`).

 #### Rulebook configuration